Health system hires first VP of diversity, equity and inclusion

 “She understands our patient-centered approach to health care,” Hahn said.
 “She also recognizes our commitment to organizational structure that results in the best outcomes for those patients.
 We want to be recognized as a place that hires, supports and serves all people.
 That is how we fulfill our mission.”

-Booker spent the last eight years as executive director of diversity, equity and inclusion at Davenport University, where she led the design and development of its first university-wide DEI strategic plan.
+Booker spent the last nine years as executive director of diversity, equity and inclusion at Davenport University, where she led the design and development of its first university-wide DEI strategic plan.
 She also initiated Davenport’s participation in a health equity collaboration with the Grand Rapids African-American Institute, along with other area colleges.

-Previously, Booker spent six years working for Calvin College, including four as an evaluator and two as assistant dean of academic multi-cultural affairs.
+Previously, Booker spent 20 years working for Calvin College, including four as an evaluator and two as assistant dean of academic multi-cultural affairs.
 At Calvin, she led the college’s inclusivity efforts, which included developing and implementing polices and partnerships to help the college reach under-represented student populations.

 She is chair of the To College, Through College initiative through the city of Grand Rapids and is director of the IMANI Singers of Grand Rapids.